Check out our new lower rates.

 The International Adoption Process

-International adoption, thanks to rules and clearances, will not involve a newborn, so you must be open to welcoming an older baby or toddler to your home.
+International adoption, due to rules and clearances, typically will not involve a newborn, so you’ll need to be open to welcoming an older baby or toddler (or a child) to your home.

 While you can find out about the child’s medical history, you likely won’t know anything about the family history.
 Once you adopt a child from abroad, you won’t have any contact with the birth family.